cobwebos/docs/articles/cognitive-services/Computer-vision/QuickStarts/Python.md

 ```

-#### <a name="analyze-an-image-response"></a>Analyze an Image Response
+### <a name="analyze-an-image-response"></a>Analyze an Image Response
-A successful response will be returned in JSON.
+A successful response is returned in JSON.
 Following is an example of a successful response:

 ```json
 {